jg-rp/python-liquid2/docs/migration.md

 ### Array construction syntax

-If the left-hand side of a filtered expression (those found in output statements, the `assign` tag and the `echo` tag) is a comma separated list of primitive expressions, an array-like object will be created with those items.
+Filtered expression (those found in output statements, the `assign` tag and the `echo` tag) and `for` tag expressions support array literal syntax.
+We don't use the traditional `[item1, item2, ...]` syntax with square brackets because square brackets are already used for variables (`["some variable with spaces"]` is a valid variable).

 ```liquid2
 {% assign my_array = a, b, '42', false -%}